The Ford

 |

-A major innovation brought about
+A major innovation brought

-could draw the various components from suitable
+workers could draw the various components from suitable

 containers placed beside the production line, rather